JavaScript API reference

 BrevoConversations('resetButtonPosition')

-- Resets chat button position to the one specified in Brevo Conversations Settings.
+- Resets the chat button position to the one specified in Brevo Conversations Settings.

 setButtonSize